-He was married to the daughter of Aretas, king of Arabia, but afterwards divorced her to the wrath of her father.
+He was married to the daughter of Aretas, king of Arabia, but afterward divorced her to the wrath of her father.
 Antipas found himself at war with the king and was saved only with the help of Rome.
-He took away from his half-brother, Herod Philip, his wife Herodias.
+He took away from his half-brother, Herod Philip, his wife, Herodias.
 Her influence over him led to his utter ruin.
 As you may recall the story of John the Baptist, the prophet denounced Antipas’ breaking the Jewish law by taking his brother’s wife.
 The Jewish historian Josephus further tells us that Antipas feared the prophet’s popularity with the people, and subsequently imprisoned him.
-Herodias did not like the Baptizer and after her daughter Salome pleased the ruler by her dance, after which he promised the girl anything up to half his kingdom, the head of John was requested.
+Herodias did not like the Baptizer, and after her daughter, Salome pleased the ruler by her dance, after which he promised the girl anything up to half his kingdom, the head of John was requested.
 This execution did not make Antipas any more popular with the people.

 This is the Herod that Jesus called “that fox.”
 Jesus was not referring to personal pulchritude.
 From a study of Greek, Latin, and Hebrew literature it can be seen that the fox is both crafty and inferior in its position.
 The fox is an insignificant or base person, in contrast to the lion.
 He lacks real power and dignity, using cunning deceit to achieve his aims.

 His downfall came when his nephew Agrippa I accused him of plotting a conspiracy against the succeeding Roman Emperor Caligula.
 The Emperor exiled him to Gaul where we went with his wife Herodias, where they both passed outside of history.

 Bill Petro, your friendly neighborhood historian

 Inspired in part from Paul L. Maier’s In the Fullness of Time